 So we’re really focusing on the two ways human agents can deliver real-time customer service: voice and chat.
 Once again, the key question is:

 Is chat becoming a substantial substitute for phone calls?

-If so, it leads to the more powerful question:
+If so, it leads to a more powerful question:

-Can we project this forward and expect a decline of voice agents and call centers?
+Can we project this forward and expect a decline in voice agents and call centers?